ncls-p/simple-llm-vscode/README.md

 To configure the extension:

 1. Open VS Code settings (File > Preferences > Settings).
-2. Search for "Simple LLM" in the settings search bar.
+2. Search for the setting button in the sidebar and configure your models:`name`, `apiUrl`, `apiToken`, `modelName`, `systemPrompt`, `temperature  `
-3. Configure the following settings:
-   - `simpleLLM.defaultModel`: Set your preferred default LLM model.
-   - `simpleLLM.apiKey`: Enter your API key for the LLM service.
-   - `simpleLLM.maxTokens`: Set the maximum number of tokens for responses.
-   - `simpleLLM.temperature`: Adjust the randomness of the AI's responses (0.0 to 1.0).

 ## Requirements

-- Visual Studio Code version 1.60.0 or higher.
+- Visual Studio Code version 1.92.0 or higher.
-- An active internet connection for API communication.
+- An openai compatible API
 - Valid API key(s) for your chosen LLM service(s).

-## Known Issues

-- The extension may experience slower performance with very large code selections.
-- Some LLM models may have usage limitations based on your API plan.

 ## Release Notes